Valentine Bambrick: Incident at Aldershot

 On 12 December 1863 Bambrick appeared at the Winchester Assizes before Mr. Justice Baron Pigott.
-There he and Charlotte Johnson were indicted for violently assaulting Henry Milner Russell (1828-1894), and stealing from his person four medals in Aldershot on 15 November 1863.
-Russell had married Eliza née Avery in 1861 and had been in Camp at Aldershot since at least the same year.
+There he and Charlotte Johnson were indicted for violently assaulting Henry Milner Russell (1828–1894), and stealing from his person four medals in Aldershot on 15 November 1863.
+Russell had married Eliza Avery in 1861 and had been in camp at Aldershot since at least the same year.

 Bambrick's version of the incident was that he had been passing the lodging-house in Pickford Street where Russell resided and had gone to the assistance of a prostitute calling "Murder!" who was being attacked by Lance-Corporal Henry Russell of the Commissariat Department.
-Russell was unable to fend off the stronger Bambrick and during the ensuing struggle Russell's medals fell from his breast.
+Russell was unable to fend off the stronger Bambrick, and during the ensuing struggle Russell's medals fell from his breast.
 Bambrick claimed that after the fight he had picked these medals up and placed them on a mantlepiece, from where they disappeared.
 Bambrick stated he had no interest in Russell's medals as he himself had the Victoria Cross and the pension that went with it.

-However, the Court accepted Russell's version of events:
+However, the court accepted Russell's version of events.

 Mr H. T. Cole prosecuted.
 It appeared that the prisoners were standing at the door of a lodging house in Pickford Street, Aldershot, at night, on November 15.
 Russell, who was lance-corporal in the commissariat department, came up.
 Bambrick asked Russell to drink, and he took some beer out of his pint.
 They then went into Russell's room, who lodged in the house, and Russell said he would stand some beer, and he was in the act of giving the female prisoner some money to get the beer when Bambrick seized him by the throat, threw him on the bed, and tore from his breast four silver medals, one for the Punjab, one for the Sutlej, and one for the Crimea.

 Russell called "Murder," and his cries were heard by some of the other soldiers, who rushed in and took Bambrick from off Russell, and he was conveyed to the guardhouse.
 Two of the medals were afterwards found in the passage, Russell was insensible, having been nearly choked.
 Bambrick made a long address to the jury.
 He stated that he had been in the service 10 years, and would have been discharged the day after the occurrence.